Seriously, how did we get here?

 These Republicans, and so many other people who’ve worked with him know that he’s wildly unethical, a threat to our nation’s security, and to our democracy.
 How can anyone believe otherwise?

-Not even taking into account his constant grifting, felonies, the fact that he's nearly 80 years old with obvious mental decline, or countless other issues...
+Not even taking into account his constant grifting, felonies, complete lack of empathy, the fact that he's nearly 80 years old with obvious mental decline, or countless other issues...

 What redeeming quality does he have that makes anyone overlook all of this?